 Liability cases and collective actions are closely related.
-If liability cases become more common in the Netherlands following the transposition of the PLD into Dutch law, it is likely that some of the collective action cases previously pursued in the US for liability breaches will also be tried in the Netherlands.
-There are two key factors supporting this argument that have been explained previously in Chapter 2: the relatively favourable legal system to mass litigation in the Netherlands and the expansion of what qualifies as a product under the revised PLD.
+If liability cases become more common in the Netherlands following the transposition of the PLD into Dutch law, it is likely that some of the collective action cases previously pursued in the US for liability breaches will also be tried in

-In the past, the strategy employed by some plaintiffs' counsel in mass litigation cases was not focused on winning individual claims on their merits but rather on creating the perception that a large number of people had experienced issues with a particular product.
-The same approach can be applied to liability cases.
-Most product liability claims are not based on allegations that a product is inherently defective, but rather on the argument that it posed a risk that users were not adequately warned about.
-Claims are then filed on behalf of a minority who allegedly suffered side effects or harm due to insufficient warnings.
-Multi-jurisdictional product liability claims, from the US to the Netherlands, align with this dynamic.
+In the past, the strategy employed by some plaintiffs' counsel in mass litigation cases was not focused on winning individual claims on their merits but rather on creating the perception that a large number of people had experienced issues with a particular product.40 The same approach can be applied to liability cases based on other arguments but the traditional one of a direct defect of the very product as such itself.
+Most such liability claims are not based on allegations that a product is inherently defective, but rather on the argument that it posed a risk that users were not adequately warned about.
+Claims are then filed on behalf of a minority who allegedly suffered side effects or harm due to insufficient warnings.41 Multi-jurisdictional product liability claims, from the US to the Netherlands, align with this dynamic.
 If a company is found liable in the US for the malfunction of a product or service that caused harm, similar arguments can be made in other jurisdictions.
 Given that the institutional framework for mass litigation is more favourable in the Netherlands than in any other EU country, cases involving US-based liability may also be brought to Europe, with Dutch courts potentially serving as the first venue for such claims.